24 Plant-Based Recipes - Cover

 Elderberry is full of a very familiar antioxidant that’s one of the best for your skin: Vitamin C.

 Vitamin C has so many benefits for your skin.
-It boosts collagen production, which in turn reduces fine lines, wrinkles, and sagging skin.
+It help boosts collagen production, which in turn reduces the appearance of fine lines, wrinkles, and sagging skin.
 This is because collagen is the main protein in your skin and is what keeps it plump and firm.
 Collagen production naturally decreases as you age, resulting in several visible signs of aging.

-Other antioxidants in elderberry have protective properties for your skin as well.
-One study that examined the effects of polyphenols from several extracts found that an elderberry product protected against UV radiation.
+Other antioxidants in elderberry may have protective properties for your skin as well.
+One study that examined the effects of polyphenols from several extracts found that an elderberry product may help protect against UV radiation.

 Elderberries also contain a good amount of vitamin A, another nutrient with proven benefits for skin health.